Article written by Elisa - Travel Writer & Local in France

-World-famous wines, picturesque villages, natural wonders and interesting history in a unique setting, the French region of Grand Est is all this and much more.
+Grand Est is a vast new region in Eastern France that includes the former historical regions of Champagne-Ardenne, Alsace, and Lorraine.
+World-famous wines, picturesque villages, natural wonders, and interesting history in a unique setting, the Grand Est region is all this and much more.

 If you have some extra time, take the road to explore quaint villages and taste some great wines and champagnes, without forgetting the region’s beautiful mountains, forests, and lakes.

 The Grand Est region is divided into nine departments: Ardennes, Aube, Marne, Haute-Marne, Meurthe-et-Moselle, Meuse, Moselle, Bas-Rhin, Haut-Rhin, and Vosges.

 Haven’t you visited the Grand Est region yet?
 Let us tell you the best things to do in Grand Est, France.